AquaDraco/UnityStationWiki/Implementing-Interactions.md

 1. Mouse Clicked Down
     1. Are we on Harm intent?
 If so, shoot (trigger IInteractable&lt;AimApply> components on Gun).
     2. If not on Harm intent...
-         1. IF2 - PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
-            2. IInteractable&lt;PositionalHandApply> components on target object in component order.
-        1. IF2 - HandApply - if no PositionalHandApply interactions occurred, check interactions in the following order until one occurs.
+        1. IF2 - HandApply and PositionalHandApply - check interactions in the following order until one occurs.
-            1. IInteractable&lt;HandApply> components on used object (for the object in the active hand, if occupied), in component order.
+            1. IInteractable&lt;HandApply or PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
-            2. IINteractable&lt;HandApply> components on target object in component order.
+            2. IInteractable&lt;HandApply or PositionalHandApply> components on target object in component order.
         2. If no HandApply interactions occurred, check the old system to see if a click interaction occurs - uses InputTrigger and stop as soon as one occurs.
         3. If no interactions have occurred, check IF2 AimApply interactions and stop as soon as one occurs.
 This runs